pbaylis/prism-tools/README.md

 All code on this repository is in R, and uses `data.table`, `raster` (and maybe `velox`), `sf`, the `tidyverse` and `fst`.

-## Converting to tabular format

-This is straightforward task,

-## Aggregating to shapefiles

 ## A note on directory structure

 Because the PRISM files are large, I don't save them to github.
 Instead, I save them in a separate directory -- on my machine, that's `/data1/prism/raw`, and I save the processed data to `/data1/prism/processed`.
 You will need to adjust the scripts to suit your needs.